How mentorship accelerates a coiffeur's mastery of avant-garde cuts

 2. Guided repetition

 Your mentor assigns precision drills—one-length bob, tight undercut, or disconnected fringe—until muscle memory forms.
-Daily practice on mannequin heads pays off fast; check daily scissor routines (article available soon) for structured drills.
+Daily practice on mannequin heads pays off fast; check daily scissor routines for structured drills.

 3. Creative experimentation

 Once fundamentals lock in, the mentor introduces asymmetry, sculptural layering, and color blocking.
-Using AI moodboards (article available soon), you co-design bold shapes that push boundaries while staying technically sound.
+Using AI moodboards, you co-design bold shapes that push boundaries while staying technically sound.

 4. Industry exposure